ShahriyarMammadli/LeetCodeProblems/README.md

 # LeetCodeProblems
-Solutions of some problems in LeetCode
+Solutions of some problems in LeetCode.